It's definitely contemporary with clean lines but Scandinavian style is also warm and definitely casual.

 - Look at for mid-century pieces - if you are lucky enough to find a bargain which needs a little lovin' it will make a great DIY project to sand back the legs and reupholster with a new fabric.
 Look for light timbers over dark shades.
 Of course if you are looking for storage solutions there is no going past Swedish homeware giant, Ikea, which can be found via distributors in New Zealand Ie: flatpack.co.nz, swedishfurniture.co.nz or livingconcepts.co.nz.

-- Plants - you will always see an indoor plant or two in a Scandinavian home
+- Plants - you will always see an indoor plant or three in a Scandinavian home

 - Paint is your friend - especially if it's one of the 500 shades of white available.